infosec-ucalgary/magpieCTF-2025/pwn/stack3/readme.md

 >Difficulty: intermediate

 This is similar but quite different to the other stack challenges.
 This time there is ASLR and stack canaries and the exploit is *relatively* hidden.

+>The reason why this program is vulnerable to a ret2win or ret2libc is because the user input is combined with the format string
+>before the formatting by `printf` happens.
+Therefore, if any user input contains format strings, they will get evaluated
+>when all the other *intentional* format characters do as well.
+>
+>Some hackers might miss this, so it's a good chance to test their logic and ability to figure out what code is doing.

 The intended exploit is as follows: